bitwarden/help/_articles/directory-connector/gsuite-directory.md

 ## Testing

-Test your configurations by running a simulated directory sync.
+Test your configuration by running a sync test.
 You should see your G Suite groups and/or users printed to the screen.